SoCal TMJ & Headache — Los Angeles

 The Intervention Cascade

 Multiple occlusal splints are fabricated.
 Physical therapy provides temporary relief.
 Botox injections are attempted.
-The patient accumulates treatments while the underlying condition remains unidentified.
+The patient accumulates treatments while the underlying condition remains unclassified.

 Result: Escalating interventions without diagnostic convergence.